Githubguy132010/qcode/README.EN.md

 - **Expiry Date Tracking** - Get alerts for soon-to-expire codes
 - **Favorites** - Mark important codes as favorites
 - **Usage Tracking** - Track how often you use your codes
+- **Analytics Dashboard** - Detailed insights into your savings and usage patterns
 - **Cloud Synchronization** - Sync across all your devices via GitHub Gist or local files

 ### 📱 Progressive Web App